Tony O'Reilly, Junior: Personal life

 He became engaged to Robin O'Reilly, née Rafford, whom he met while she was an advertising planner with Peter Owens, in November 1992, and they married mid-1993.
 Mrs O'Reilly, a graduate of Cornell, Columbia (for an MBA), subsequently studied at the Royal College of Surgeons in Ireland, qualifying as a doctor, and later specialising in oncology.
-She also became a major figure on the Dublin social scene, often seen with her sister-in-law Alison Doody and winning an award as "Dublin Party Person of the Year" in 2002.
+She also became a major figure on the Dublin social scene, often seen with her sister-in-law Alison Doody.

 The couple divorced in 2006, and in mid-2007 Mrs O'Reilly's Dublin home was sold, with a statement saying she planned to move to the UK to work in the art industry.